 - I. Remember to invite all candidates.
 Events that host several candidates such as "town hall"-style meetings should include all candidates so that you are not engaging in a partisan way or favoring a particular candidate.
 It can be acceptable to establish criteria for the candidates you invite, such as only candidates who have met a certain polling threshold or who have raised a certain amount through contributions, but always consult with an attorney or review the resources provided by the Bolder Advocacy campaign. - II.
 Offer a tour.
 In advance of your meeting with candidates or your moderated discussion, offer to show them around your facility, and perhaps to see one of the homes you provide.
 This will help them contextualize your work and your use of subsidy funds. - III.
 Provide a chance to hear from residents.
 It's important for subsidized housing residents to hear from candidates, but candidates should also hear the concerns of residents.
-Having an opportunity for residents to share can be very valuable.
+Your event should provide residents the opportunity to share their perspectives and priorities with candidates.
 If you're operating with a tight agenda, it might make sense to have residents submit questions in advance or to identify resident leaders to offer perspectives and lead the Q&A. - IV.
 Inform candidates about your work in advance.
 When inviting candidates, let them know who you are, what mission you serve with your properties, who the eligible residents are, and basic information about the challenges you're facing.
-This will allow candidates to prepare statements and thoughts in advance of their visit - V. Share about your event.
+This will allow candidates to prepare statements and thoughts in advance of their visit. - V. Share about your event.
 Highlight your event afterward in any newsletters, blog posts, or social media.
-Publicly demonstrating to candidates that you care about and appreciate their attention and time spent on the issue of housing affordability will only encourage them to remain involved. - VI.
+By publicly demonstrating your appreciation for the candidates and their attention to housing affordability issues, you will encourage them to remain engaged and to elevate housing as a top priority. - VI.
 Invite the media.
 Send out a press advisory in advance of your event to traditional news outlets.
 Journalists often enjoy covering campaign events where directly impacted people have an opportunity to interact with candidates.
 In order to attract TV journalists, produce large-scale visuals or infographics to help create a setting suitable for filming.